Steve Trapmore: Coaching career

 Following his retirement as an athlete in 2002, he began coaching Imperial College in 2007, and was appointed Head Coach there a year later.
 In 2010, Trapmore accepted the post as Chief Coach of Cambridge University Boat Club, leading them into the 2011 Boat Race campaign.
 In the years that followed Steve brought stability to the Cambridge programme developing a robust environment for scholar athletes of all backgrounds to excel in a ruthless but rewarding team environment.
 He coached the Light Blues to victory in 2012 and 2016.
 In December 2017, it was announced that Trapmore had accepted the role of High Performance Coach within the Great Britain Olympic Rowing programme and would be leaving Cambridge University Boat Club after the 2018 Boat Race.
 He went on to coach the GB Mens 8 to a Bronze medal at the Tokyo Olympics and Gold Medal at the Paris Olympics.
-The win in Paris makes him a member of a select group pf people who have won Olympic Gold as an athlete and coach.
+The win in Paris makes him a member of a select group of people who have won Olympic Gold as an athlete and coach.